 Emergency Medical Treatments:

 It is the teacher’s responsibility to handle emergency medical treatments for which they are trained.
 Each teacher will keep updated training in Emergency First Aid and CPR.
 If a child requires medical treatment the parent/guardian will be called at an appropriate time (depending on the extent of the injury) and required to take the child for professional medical attention.
 If the parent/guardian cannot be reached an authorized person will be called to fulfill this responsibility and contact with the parent/guardian will continue to be made.

-If contact with the parent/guardian or authorized person has not been made and your child requires immediate medical attention, a teacher will accompany your child to the Soldiers Memorial Hospital.
+If contact with the parent/guardian or authorized person has not been made and your child requires immediate medical attention, a teacher will accompany your child to the nearest Hospital available.
 The other teachers will continue to reach a contact person who will be expected to meet your child at the hospital.
 Staff must return to the centre as soon as possible.
 If your child requires emergency medical treatment due to life-threatening incident, an ambulance will be called and a teacher will accompany your child to the hospital.
 Parent must sign consent form on the application form given concerning the medical treatment procedure.

 In the event that we have to evacuate the centre due to fire or other emergency and the centre must close, you or an authorized person will be contacted immediately and expected to pick up your child immediately at the designated emergency location.
 Ask a teacher for address of emergency location.